DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-07-30-addressing-our-it-health-check-audit.md

 #### Resolution

-This is by intentional design.
+Concurrent logins are by intentional design.
 We have implemented a session timeout to ensure that sessions are not left open indefinitely.

 ### Application does not use multi-factor authentication